JonasBrusokas/ModelarDB-1/docs/user-guide.md

 4. **Segment view**

-    For quering the compressed data
+    For querying the compressed models

 6. **Data Point view**

-   Reconstruct the underlying datapoints using the model
+   For querying the datapoints (by reconstructing them from the models)

-All data examples presented below are taken from the ingested [REDD](http://redd.csail.mit.edu/) dataset.
+Below we present the DDL of the above mentioned tables/views so you can se precisely how the database schema is defined (please don't run the DDLs against ModelarDB as the tables are already in place).
+Additionally we also present examples of what the data in the tables look like (all data examples are taken from the ingested [REDD](http://redd.csail.mit.edu/) dataset).